awsdocs/amazon-sqs-developer-guide/doc_source/sqs-general-identifiers.md

 https://sqs.us-east-2.amazonaws.com/123456789012/MyQueue
 ```

-**Important**
-In your system, always store the entire queue URL exactly as Amazon SQS returns it to you when you create the queue \(for example, `https://sqs.us-east-2.amazonaws.com/123456789012/MyQueue`\)\.
-Don't build the queue URL from its separate components each time you need to specify the queue URL in a request because Amazon SQS can change the components that make up the queue URL\.

 You can also get the queue URL for a queue by listing your queues\.
 For more information, see `[ListQueues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ListQueues.html)`\.

 ## Message ID<a name="message-id"></a>